Gameknight5249/Gameknight-CTF_Library/repetitions-generalskills.md

 **Directions:** Can you make sense of this file?
 Download the file [here](https://artifacts.picoctf.net/c/475/enc_flag).

  # Initial Observation:
 I saw that within the challenge, it said it was base64.
 One of the hints also said, "Multiple decoding is good."
-At that point, I knew that there was going to be a base 64 code and I had to decode it multiple times; I just had to research what base 64 code was.
+At that point, I knew that there was going to be a base 64 code, and I had to decode it multiple times; I just had to research what [base64 code](https://keploy.io/blog/community/understanding-base64-decoding) was.

  # Strategy (During the Challenge):
 1. Open the file up